 Imminent death forces people to write the vast majority of holographic wills.
 For instance, the Guinness World Book of Records recognized a Czech man as having the shortest will in the world.
 Sick for weeks, he realized his death was near.
 He wrote Vše ženě (or everything to wife) on his bedroom wall before passing on.

-It’s not hard at all.
+Creating a holographic will t’s not hard at all.
 In fact, many people, not knowing how to create a proper Last Will & Testament, already have holographic wills.
 To create a legitimate holographic will, a testator must prove they created it.
 They can satisfy this condition by doing it in their handwriting, and signing it.
 Second, the testator must have the intellectual ability to write the will.
 If the testator isn’t a legal minor, courts presume this condition to be true, absent evidence to the contrary.
 And third, the testator must wish to distribute their estate to a beneficiary or beneficiaries.
-However, their intentions must be clear, or the courts might not accept the holographic will to be valid.
+It is recommended to include their names and addresses and specify what each beneficiary gets in detail.
+Their intentions must be clear, or the courts might not accept the holographic will to be valid.